gildani007/cicd-proof/README.md

 ### Deployments

 The **Deployments** are located in the `deployments/` directory, which contains subfolders for each environment.
 Each environment folder includes its respective Terragrunt deployment configuration.
+In our project we used the config.yaml to inject the webpage using configmap for nginx to present the pod name, IP address and the time.

 ----------